Amos Chapter Six

 Amos 6:6

-You drink wine by the bowlful and use the finest lotions, but you do not grieve over the ruin of Joseph.
+You drink wine by the bowlful and anoint yourselves with the finest oils, but feel no grief at the ruin of Yosef.

 The final sin that Amos mentions is drunkenness.
 Although wine is a gift from God and even Jesus turned water into wine, the excessive use of it to get drunk is sinful.
 That brings up the question of why people get drunk and even become alcoholics.
 The simple fact of the matter is that people get drunk to forget that they are disobeying God.
 In the example of Israel, they were living it up and knew it was wrong but they could forget about the coming judgment for awhile by getting drunk.
 We easily forget that alcohol (when taken in excess) is a mood altering drug but at that point it is no different than any other illegal drug.
 As we see in Revelation 9 & the last days, people will turn more and more to drugs to try to escape the horrors of disobedience.
 All that is really needed is to accept Jesus Christ; He is the one step approach to recovery.